guardian/prbuilds/README.md

 PR Builds is made up of two main components:

 1. Ether - a service that pretends to be CAPI and responds with mock data.
-2. Trousers - the service which builds your app and tests
+2. Trousers - the service which builds your app and runs the checks

-PRBuilds is made up of one or more worker machines, each running both Ether and Trousers.
+PRBuilds runs as one or more worker machines, each running both Ether and Trousers.
 You can arbitraily add more workers to scale up with no additional configuration.

 The worker instances grab messages off of an SQS Queue, and there is lambda which exposes a http